gebodal/annodoc/index.md

 </div>

 Determining when to use an Object annotation, rather than incorporating it into a ParameterName or simply leaving it out of the annotation, can be difficult.
 In general, if you encounter a situation where you have a parameter name which requires the context of another entity to be understood, then annotate that entity as an Object.
 For example, if we have (a contrived sentence), "Considering neutrinos, we find the average mass to be NUMBER", then "neutrinos" is operating as an Object in this sentence - mostly by necessity in terms of the schema.
 There will be other situations in which an Object annotation is not required.
 A common example would be parameters appended with "of the Universe" - in such a case, a "Universe" object would most likely be superfluous.

+The idea of an Object annotation is that it is a specific object that the measurement relates to (for example, "NCG 0501", "Gamma Ori", or similar), rather than a class of objects, such as "galaxies".
+The grey area here is that sometimes you will come across a phrase such as, "the critical mass of white dwarf stars", where it is unclear if that is a single ParameterName, or a "critical mass" ParameterName of a "white dwarf" Object.
+In such cases please use separate ParameterName and Object annotations (so, annotate "white dwarf" as an Object), but this does not mean that you need to annotate every single example of "white dwarf" as an Object - just the ones where it is used as an Object in the sentence.

 #### ConfidenceLimit